Konsing/Criterion_Collection_Add-On_Stremio/README.md

 ---

 ## **🎬 Step 2: Run the Stremio Add-on**
-This script integrates the scraped data with Stremio Add-on SDK.
+This script integrates the scraped data with the Stremio Add-on SDK.

 ### **🔹 Run the Stremio Add-on**
 ```sh